AboutContact

 Second, Froude did not hesitate to express his antipathy for the Protestant Reformation, its destruction of Catholic worship, and lack of reverence for tradition.16 In particular, Froude was drawn to medieval forms of Marian devotion.
 Newman was at first not accepting of Froude’s admiration for Marian devotion because he did not believe it was rooted in the teachings of the early church.17 But, Froude instilled the idea of a devotion to Mary in him, which stayed with Newman even after Froude’s untimely death in 1836.
 Froude’s assent to Marian devotion motivated Newman to investigate the origins of the Immaculate Conception, and he found that this dogma was rooted in the church fathers’ conceptions of Mary as the New Eve.18 Newman was able to overcome his major hindrance to being able to enter the Church of Rome and his fear of Mariolatry.
 It was not just a stranger’s love of Mary that first moved Newman’s heart to explore the truths of this Marian dogma in the first place, but his dear friend Froude.
 Newman attributed his deep devotion to the Virgin Mary to his departed friend.19 Newman’s Marian devotion came first and then came Newman’s intellectual assent to the Catholic Marian dogmas.

-It is highly probably that Newman would never have “freed himself” from his prejudices against the Catholic Church if it had not been for the influence of Froude.20 Years later, Newman pondered: “It is difficult to enumerate the precise additions to my theological creed which I derived from a friend to whom I owe so much.
+It is highly probable that Newman would never have “freed himself” from his prejudices against the Catholic Church if it had not been for the influence of Froude.20 Years later, Newman pondered: “It is difficult to enumerate the precise additions to my theological creed which I derived from a friend to whom I owe so much.
 He taught me to look with admiration towards the Church of Rome, and … fixed deep in me the idea of devotion to the Blessed Virgin.”21 Newman never developed a love for medieval, Marian piety like Froude, but thanks to Froude, his Marian devotion grew enough for him to willingly enter into communion with the Church of Rome.22

 Newman’s friendship with Froude is a powerful example of Newman’s famous motto: cor ad cor loquitur.
 Even though Newman’s conversion was ultimately of an intellectual nature, it was his heart that was touched first by Froude.
 His mind just needed to agree with his heart, which had an increased affection for the Virgin Mary.
 We need to be intentional about cultivating lasting friendships and encountering others in authentic ways and not just behind screens.
 Newman wrote in a prayer: “I am a link in a chain, a bond of connections between persons.”23 St. John Henry Cardinal Newman’s heart is still linked to ours as it speaks to us through his many works and when he intercedes for us.
 Let it be our mission to build friendships where our hearts speak unto other hearts in such a powerful way that the Catholic faith is passed on and embraced by others.